State-of-the-art ultrafast laser assisted-etching (ULAE) facilities

 Lab facilities

-The PHI group ocupies several labs at the Institute of Photonics and Quantum Sciences (IPaQS) and at the recent National Robotarium in Heriot-Watt University.
+The PHI group occupies several labs at the Institute of Photonics and Quantum Sciences (IPaQS) and at the recent National Robotarium in Heriot-Watt University.

 We are also fortunate to have access to a wide range of device fabrication and characterisation equipment, including: